 - submit a TOEFL or IELTS score (Duolingo English Test, PTE Academic scores also accepted for some, but not all, programs)*, or

-- submit with the application and have an approved English Testing Waiver, recognizing four years of secondary coursework taught in English at an accredited institution, or
+- submit with the application an approved English Testing Waiver, recognizing four years of secondary coursework taught in English at an accredited institution, or

 - take English language placement tests upon arrival to campus